 In the markets where RCS has already been deployed commercially or in commercial trials, RCS is already providing results.
 For example, in a recent RCS Business Messaging Lab hosted by GSMA during the Mobile World Congress Americas in 2018, several brands presented their early results comparing RCS campaigns to SMS:

-- Subway has already seen a 146% lift in usage and 50-60% increase in conversion rate on their RCS A2P campaigns
+- Subway has already seen a 146% lift in usage and a 50-60% increase in conversion rate on their RCS A2P campaigns

 - Express confirmed high engagement and loyalty engagements on their RCS A2P campaign with 60% of consumers preferring it over the SMS experience, and their lowest ever opt-out rate in a campaign.